Martine Delaney: Activism

 In 2003, Delaney joined the Equal Rights Network (ERN) and subsequently became an active member of the Tasmanian Gay and Lesbian Rights Group (now known as Equality Tasmania).
 She has also served as a board member of Working It Out.
 Delaney is also a member of Tasmania Police's LGBT reference group.

 Since 2004, Delaney has called on Tasmanian politicians to change the state's legal recognition of gender, and in 2017 co-founded Transforming Tasmania which advocates for trans right on a state level.
 In 2018, she called on the Tasmanian government to end mandatory divorce in cases when one spouse legally changed their gender.

 In 2019, the Tasmanian government passed legislation that made the inclusion of gender on birth certificates optional, alongside permitting people over the age of 16 the right to change their registered gender without the requirement of first undergoing gender affirmation surgery.

-On a national level, in 2006 Delaney began lobbying the Australian government to reform gender markers on Australian passports.
+On a national level in 2006, Delaney began lobbying the Australian government to reform gender markers on Australian passports.
 In 2011, she worked with the Department of Foreign Affairs to review passport regulations, which led to trans people having their chosen gender represented on their travel documents.
 Delaney also advocated for marriage equality, and was a founding member of both the Australian Coalition for Equality and Australian Marriage Equality.
 Same-sex marriage was ultimately legalised in Australia in 2017.

 Politics

 In 2015, Delaney announced her intention to become Australia's first transgender federal politician as a candidate for the Division of Franklin within the House of Representatives; she was endorsed by the Greens.
 Delaney ultimately placed third, with 9,293 votes (13.35% of the total vote), losing out to the Labor incumbent Julie Collins; this represented a 1.17% increase in the Green vote share.

+In 2024, she announced her candidacy for the 2024 Tasmanian state election as an independent candidate, but registered as a candidate for the Local Network party.